 PD: The inspectors identified anomalies in the Software Requirement Specification which were inconsistent with system requirements.

-Minor because: The anomaly(s) as implemented would have no impact on the design and performance of the safety system as described in licensing documents
+Minor because: The anomaly(s) as implemented would have no impact on the design and performance of the safety system as described in licensing documents, or

-he anomaly(s) in the specification was more conservative than the system requirements.
+The anomaly(s) in the specification was more conservative than the system requirements.

 Not minor if: The anomaly(s) could negatively affect the design and performance of the safety system as described in licensing documents.